buwilliams/learn-docker/README.md

 - Docker Port vs Host Port
     - Multiple containers may use the same port
     - Bind host port to docker port, i.e. host 3000 -> docker 3000, host 3001 -> docker 3000
+- Docker Compose
+    - Configuration file specifying *docker commands* to make it easier to work with
+    - Automatically handles creating a common *docker network*
+    - Docker compose is usually installed with docker so you already have it

 ## Basic commands